Banco de España Blog

 What makes (official) statistics reliable

-Javier Jareño , Juan Mª Peñalosa
+Javier Jareño and Juan Mª Peñalosa

 In today’s information age, the sheer volume and availability of data is overwhelming.
 Identifying reliable information is a challenge that we all face as members of the public.
 Official statistics offer a dependable source of trustworthy information.